-We keep things because we think they might be useful one day, or that we’re going to need them at some point.
-But the truth is we won’t.
+We keep things because we think they might be helpful one day or that we're going to need them at some point.
+But the truth is we won't.
 Stuff just seems to accumulate and clutter up the house.

 I haven't done everything Marie suggests in her book, but I'm making progress.

 I decided to write out some guidelines to try and stop myself from falling back into bad habits.
 They are here for my reference mainly, but you're more than welcome to follow them:

 - No social network apps